UPDATE: This remote work post was originally published on 9 June 2020 and updated on 30 November 2020.

 Here is where you can securely store and share all your internal documents for your entire company.
 SharePoint empowers teamwork, information-sharing and seamless collaboration across your organization.
 All your team members need is a web browser and a device to access all your files.

-No need to pay for software like Dropbox, iCloud or Google Drive, because you have SharePoint in Microsoft 365.
+And here’s the best part: you have no reason to pay for software like Dropbox, iCloud or Google Drive, because you have SharePoint in Microsoft 365.

 One of the newest apps in Microsoft 365 is Sway.
 Sway helps individuals express their ideas creatively.
 It is a design application that helps users create visually attractive, professional and interactive designs and graphics.